 So please, wherever you are on the writing road, no matter how frustrated you might be or how unsupported you feel, keep going.
 Do whatever you need to to learn.
 Find mentors, read, write, rewrite, work.
 It doesn’t happen overnight, but if you keep investing, it will happen.
 Don’t let guilt or anything else stop you!

 How have you invested in your writing career?
-Let me know what some of your best investments have been in the comments!
+Let me know in the comments!

 Angela is a writing coach, international speaker, and bestselling author who loves to travel, teach, empower writers, and pay-it-forward.
 She also is a founder of One Stop For Writers, a portal to powerful, innovative tools to help writers elevate their storytelling.